Autostronomy/AutoProf/README.md

 <img src="AP_logo.png" alt="AutoProf" width="300"/>

 AutoProf is a pipeline for basic and advanced non-parametric galaxy image analysis.
-Its design alows one to easily get started, but provides flexibility to explore new ideas and support advanced users.
+Its design allows for fast startup and provides flexibility to explore new ideas and support advanced users.
 It was written by [Connor Stone](https://connorjstone.com/) with contributions from [Nikhil Arora](https://orcid.org/0000-0002-3929-9316), [Stephane Courteau](https://www.physics.queensu.ca/facultysites/courteau/),